blogs

 With this in mind, it is vital that you are actively considering your return on investment and ensuring you are recouping your expenditures.
 A profitable solution you might want to consider is converting existing assets into HMOs, particularly if they have permitted development rights.
 An HMO can offer reduced-cost accommodations and significantly boost your rental income.

 Making structural improvements (heavy refurbishment) to the property can also increase its value, which is advantageous for refinancing or selling purposes.
 Another viable option is to conduct a light refurbishment.
 General improvements or an update of the décor can yield tangible results while saving you time and money.
+If your HMO or property is part of a complex, enhancing property security can further protect your investment, ensuring the safety of the premises.
 Tackling any existing issues can also prevent future expenditures and avoid the need to address unexpected problems with the property.

 a short-term funding solution